GE's service push could bring profit margin boost

 GE also said at the meeting that it expects services revenue to grow by 5 percent to 10 percent a year over the next few years, reaching $50 billion to $60 billion by 2015, with the service backlog forecast to rise to $175 billion from $153 billion at the end of the third quarter.

-During the 2007-2009 recession, service contracts played an important stabilizing role in sales at GE and peers including United Technologies Corp (UTX.N), analysts noted.
+During the 2007-2009 recession, service contracts played an important stabilizing role in sales at GE and peers including United Technologies Corp, analysts noted.

 “Increasing exposure to strong incremental margin businesses like services can help the company reach its margin targets in an environment where you may not get the same kind of manufacturing productivity leverage that you have in a higher-growth environment,” said Daniel Holland, an analyst at Morningstar in Chicago who covers GE.